*NEW* Program Guide

 The Alzheimer Society of Durham Region provides many educational opportunities for people living with Alzheimer’s disease and other dementias, their family and friends, health-care providers and the general public.

-Explore our website further or contact Loretta Tanner, Public Education Lead at [email protected] for more information about education programs or presentation requests.
+Explore our website further or contact our Community Education Team at [email protected] for more information about education programs or presentation requests.

 The Alzheimer Society of Durham Region provides resources for people living with dementia, family members and care partners.